 Kenyon has adapted an ethical decision-making model from Corey, Corey, and Callanan and from Loewenberg and Dolgoff (Table 2) [10].
 The first step in Kenyon's decision-making model is to describe the issue [10].
 Counselors should be able to describe the ethical issue or dilemma, specifically, by identifying who is involved and what their involvement is, what the relevant situational features are, and what type of issue it is.
-Next, they should consider all available ethical guidelines; professional standards, laws, and regulations; relevant societal and community values; and personal values relevant to the issue.
+Next, they should consider all available ethical guidelines; professional standards, laws, and regulations; relevant to the issue.

 Any conflicts should be examined.
 Counselors should describe all conflicts being experienced, both internal and external, and then decide if any can be minimized or resolved.
-If necessary, they may seek assistance with the decision by consulting with colleagues, faculty, or supervisors, by reviewing relevant profes-
+If necessary, they may seek assistance with the decision by consulting with colleagues, faculty, or supervisors, by reviewing relevant professional literature, and by seeking consultation from professional organizations or available ethics committees.

 KENYON'S ETHICAL DECISION-MAKING MODEL

-- 1. Describe the issue.
+1. Describe the issue.

-- 2. Consider the ethical guidelines.
+2. Consider the ethical guidelines.

-- 3. Examine the conflicts.
+3. Examine the conflicts.

-- 4. Resolve the conflicts.
+4. Resolve the conflicts.

-- 5. Generate all possible courses of action.
+5. Generate all possible courses of action.

-- 6. Examine and evaluate the action alternatives.
+6. Examine and evaluate the action alternatives.

-- 7. Select and evaluate the preferred action.
+7. Select and evaluate the preferred action.

-- 8. Plan the action.
+8. Plan the action.

-- 9. Evaluate the outcome.
+9. Evaluate the outcome.

-- 10. Examine the implications.
+10. Examine the implications.

-Source: [10]

-Table 2
+Sourc e: [10] Table 2